-After decades of prosperity and growth, my entire lifetime really,
+After decades of prosperity and growth, my entire lifetime really, the Global Financial Crisis brought world economies to a shuddering halt.

 But of course that moment of discomfort has passed.
 A mere blip.
 Now the Australian government has restarted the motor with billions of dollars, and sales of jet skis, European cars, smart apartments and holidays to Bali are reassuringly restored to their previously buoyant level.
 Austerity, which briefly appeared no longer to be a weird eccentricity, but the fashion of the moment, has gone the way of mad crazes of the past, like the hula hoop and the yo-yo.